MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 1. Open Azure portal and go to the resource group that was provisioned in [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).
 1. Select the AKS cluster from resource list.
 Select button **Connect**, you find the guidance of how to connect the AKS cluster.
 1. Select **Azure CLI** and follow the steps to connect to the AKS cluster in your local terminal.
+If running on macOS or Windows, save the `az aks get-credentials` command aside for use in Azure Cloud Shell later.

 ## Enable Prometheus Metrics